Ryland Brickson Cole Tews vs. Hundreds of Beavers

 So, instead of making a talkie, we made it a movie.
 Because that’s what it is.
 That’s the medium, trying to tell a story without any talking.
 We figured, why not ring in the 2020s, you know, the roaring 20s, as it were, 100 years later, with something familiar.

-I’m glad you bring up Keaton and Chaplin, because Keaton especially has a great visual vocabulary for teaching the audience what’s going to happen.
+I’m glad you brought up Keaton and Chaplin because Keaton especially has a great visual vocabulary for teaching the audience what’s going to happen.
 That’s been replicated throughout the years, like in the films of Jackie Chan.
 Where he shows where the action is leading and teaching the audience the rules as they come.
 I think Beavers has that same mentality.
 You have an underdog who, in every scene, begins at the bottom.
 It’s almost like a video game logic, he learns a new thing, he picks up a new item, and he teaches how it works to the audience.
 So, in the end, when they all come together, you have already learned all this through storytelling.

 Totally.
 That’s what we wanted to do.
 The video game mentality of learning a thing step by step.
 Usually, a movie would just have a montage of the guy failing and learning.
 But instead of doing a montage, we just literally show everything, every step of the process.